yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Yhcr-Location-intro.md

  - *Please select the most specific code possible, to provide maximum context about the location to Data Consumers*

- - *We welcome proposed additions to this code list, to be curated regionally if you have additional suggestions*
+ - *The list is perhaps not ideal, and there might be better alternatives for the UK - for example based on the NHS Data Dictionary or PRSB standards.
+However the binding is specified as "extensible" by FHIR which means it is simply not possible to replace it with an alternative.
+We therefore invite proposed additions to this code list, to be curated regionally if you have additional suggestions*

  - *Alternatively please select the most relevant generic option and provide further detail in the "text" field.
 This will still be useful for other care professionals to read in a direct care scenario*